MariekieCoetzee/BlazorStory/Blazor.Bootstrap/README.md

 - **QuickGrid Component**: Discover the QuickGrid component, enhanced with all the features made available in the .NET 8 Preview release.
 - Table
+- Placeholder : Ghost image of a table while it is loading
 - Button